Brown Sugar Apple Bread Recipe

 - It’s a quick bread, meaning no yeast, and super easy to make!

 When autumn arrives, I really go crazy baking up all things apple.
-But sometimes, those cravings hit offseason, so I grabbed a couple of Granny Smith apples and baked a loaf of this apple quick bread.
+But sometimes, those cravings hit during the offseason, so I grabbed a couple of Granny Smith apples and baked a loaf of this apple quick bread.
 Using all brown sugar instead of white provided some caramel undertones while keeping the loaf from drying out.
 Plus, the grated apples practically melted into the batter, ensuring a super moist bread and even textured loaf.

 Expert Tips